davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 Open source contributions look good on a resume.
 Have you ever searched for someone on LinkedIn, StackOverflow, or elsewhere before interviewing them?

-To get anything done at work, you have to publicize it from your personal notes.
-You can also work directly in your work's systems, but then you may lose some thoughts when you move companies.
-Run a lunch and learn to raise your own visibility and your code's visibility.
+To get anything done on a team you must share your thoughts.
+You can work directly in your employer's systems, but then you may lose notes when you move companies.
+Run a lunch and learn to raise your own visibility or your code's visibility.
+At the least, share your opinions with your individual coworkers, spouse, or kids.

 ## Web Linking